osrf/ros2multirobotbook/src/traffic-editor.md

 ## Overview

 The `traffic_editor` [repository](https://github.com/osrf/traffic_editor) is home to the `traffic_editor` GUI and tools to auto-generate simulation worlds from GUI output.
 The GUI is an easy to use interface which can be used to create and annotate 2D floor plans with robot traffic along with building infrastructure information.
 In the case there are existing floor plans of the environment, the `traffic_editor` is able to import those images for faster layout and floor generation.
-The functionality of the GUI is to load and annotate 2D floor plans with robot traffic along with building infrastructure information.
-While readily available 3D models of sites would ease the process running simulations, in practice these are often unavailable or do not exist for distribution from facility owners.
-Floor plans however are relatively easier to access.
-Hence, the `traffic_editor` is designed to work with such 2D drawings to help build up accurate digital representations of facilities.

 The `traffic_editor` GUI projects are stored as `yaml` files with `.project.yaml` file extensions.
 The template of a project file is seen below.